solidmedium/todo/README.md

-# Vanila Javascript To-do List
+# Vanilla Javascript To-do List

 ## To view the application: